Find Affordable College Courses

 Full Mental & Social Health Services at University of Maryland - Baltimore Report

 A rank of #3 on this year’s list means Bowie State University is a great place for mental and social health services students working on their master’s degree.
-Located in the suburb of Bowie, Bowie State University is a public college with a moderately-sized student population.
+Located in the large suburb of Bowie, Bowie State University is a public school with a medium-sized student population.

 Women make up 78% of the mental health services majors at the school.